12grapes/jedi-order/README.md

 ### Problem Solving

 The definition of problem solving comes from this great [blog post](https://be.helpful.com/how-to-be-an-effective-early-stage-employee-hint-be-helpful-e681b456a01f) from Daniel Debow.
 It presents a pyramid of how can you be most helpful.
-I summarized his article below for conciseness, however I would recommend you have a read, the examples he shares are very insightful.
+I summarized his article below for conciseness, however I would recommend you to have a read, the examples he shares are very insightful.

 <p align="center">
   <img height="350px" src="https://cdn-images-1.medium.com/max/1600/1*iNw7MRrlKYujvAljRr2Q9A.png" />